ajoposor/aoPlotlyAddOn/README.md

 Each object in the dataSouces will get a chunk of data, process it and feed as many traces as instructed.

-#### object definition
+#### object definition (one for each element in the dataSources array

-**series** (array of objects) One object for each trace or trace section.
-Each object contains information about traces, where data is located and to be read from.
-Each object is structured as follows:
->
-> **urlType** (string) Any of "direct", "csv", "yqlJson", "yqlGoogleCSV", "pureJson".
-In case "direct", provide trace x and y arrays directly under traceAttriblutes.
+   * **urlType** (string) Any of "csv", "yqlJson", "yqlGoogleCSV", "pureJson".
->
+      * csv:
+      * yqlJson
+      * yqlGoogleCSV
+      * pureJson

-> **url** (string) "full url where data is to be read from.
-Required except for "direct" urlType.
+   * **url** (string) "full url where data is to be read from.
+Required except for XXX urlType.

->
-> **xSeriesName:** (string)  Label for variable as they appear in the CSV or Json files.
+ **xSeriesName:** (string)  Label for variable as they appear in the CSV or Json files.

->
-> **ySeriesName:** (string) Label for variable as they appear in the CSV or Json files.
+ **ySeriesName:** (string) Label for variable as they appear in the CSV or Json files.

->
-> **xDateSuffix:** (string) Optional.
+ **xDateSuffix:** (string) Optional.
 To add information to read Dates.
 Could have content like "T00:00:00-04:00", to provide time and time zone offset.

->
-> **postProcessData:** "end of month" Optional.
+ **postProcessData:** "end of month" Optional.
 Could be used for series where dates are provided at beginning of month, and need to be converted to end of month.

->
+   * ** traces** (array of objects) one object for each trace to be fed with a source
+      * **traceID**: (string) Required.
+Unique string that will be used together with the otherDataParameters array to identify the data array element to which the data will be fed.
+      * **xSeriesName**: (string) Tag that identifies the column or property which contains the date in the data file (csv, or json) and will feed the data x array.
+      * **ySeriesName**: (string) Tag that identifies the column or property which contains the value in the data file (csv, or json) that will feed the data y array.
+      * **xDateSuffix**: (string) Optional.
+This string will be added to the date string read.
+      * **onlyAddDateSuffix**: (string) Optional.
+If provided, dates will be processed by only adding this suffix.
+      * **processDates**: (boolean) Optional.
+If set to false, no processing of dates will be made (no adding of suffixes or change to end of month or any other).
+Set to false only if dates are consistent all over the data arrays and have "yyyy-dd-mm 00:00:00-04:00" format which includes time and timezone offset.
+Otherwise, dates may produce undesired results as browsers translate then to local timezones and may assume dates "yyyy-mm-dd" where GMT.
+      * **postProcessDate**: (string) Optional.
+If set to "end of month", dates will be converted to end of month.
+      * **calculateAdjustedClose**: (boolean) Optional.
+If set to true, traces that come from more than one source will be normalized using the overlapping date.
+Older values will be changed.
+You need to provide at least one overlapping date in order for this option to be applied.
+      * **sort**: (boolean) Optional.
+If set to true, all values as ySeriesNames in use with this xSeriesName and this xSeriesName will be sorted.
+This function works with dates ordered from latest to oldest.

+   * **transform
 #### Examples:

-*Example 1*: One source feed three traces. in your javascript:
+*Example 1: One source feed three traces.* in your javascript:
 ```javascript